 Want a FREE BOOK?
 Sign up for her newsletter at https://www.glynnis.net

-Why we love it: Glynnis leads with her bestseller status and subgenre before launching into her diverse and unique personal information.
-She also includes the characteristics of her books in a fun way so readers will know what to expect from her work.
+Why we love it: Like other authors, Glynnis leads with her bestseller status, but not before making sure readers know to follow her on BookBub!
+We like how her personality shines through in her all-caps calls to action and that she includes the characteristics of her books in a fun way so readers will know what to expect from her work.

 Why we love it: We love Laurelin’s bio because she lets her fun personality shine through!
 She also includes information about a monthly giveaway she runs through her mailing list, which is enticing and unique.